Shock Absorber Worn

 Step 1

-Unplug the washer from the wall outlet before touching any components — live appliances can cause electrocution.
-Next, check the rear panel for the four 13mm shipping bolts; these are the single most common cause of violent vibration in Frigidaire front loaders because they rigidly lock the drum during transit, and leaving them in mimics the exact symptom of worn shocks.
-Remove all four before assuming any internal part is faulty.
+First, unplug the washer from the wall outlet.
+You need to ensure safety before touching any components.
+Next, check the rear panel for the four 13mm shipping bolts.
+These bolts are often the leading cause of violent vibration in Frigidaire front loaders because they lock the drum securely during transit.
+Removing these bolts is crucial before assuming any internal parts are faulty.

 Step 2

-Set a bubble level on top of the unit and adjust all four rubber feet until the washer sits perfectly flat, then tighten each jam nut firmly against the cabinet base to lock the position.
-An unlevel washer shifts its load to one side during spin, creating uneven forces that wear shocks prematurely and can cause the machine to walk across the floor.
-Pro tip: grab opposite corners of the machine and try to rock it — if it moves at all, the feet are not fully engaged.
+Use a bubble level on top of the washer and adjust all four rubber feet until the unit is perfectly flat.
+Then, tighten each jam nut firmly against the cabinet base to lock the position.
+An unlevel washer shifts its load to one side during spin, creating uneven forces that can wear out the shocks prematurely and cause the machine to move around.
+Pro tip: grab opposite corners of the machine and try to rock it — if it moves at all, the feet aren’t fully engaged.

 Step 3

-Remove the four T20 Torx screws securing the rear access panel and set it aside to expose the two bottom shock absorbers, each bolted between the outer tub bracket and the cabinet floor with 13mm bolts.
-To test each shock, grasp it firmly and compress it by hand — a good shock will offer consistent, dampened resistance throughout its travel, while a worn shock will collapse freely with little or no resistance.
-If either unit fails that test, replace both as a matched set, since uneven damping will cause the tub to oscillate off-axis during spin.
+Remove the four T20 Torx screws securing the rear access panel and set it aside.
+This will expose the two bottom shock absorbers, which are bolted between the outer tub bracket and the cabinet floor with 13mm bolts.
+To test each shock, grasp it firmly and compress it by hand.
+A good shock will provide consistent, dampened resistance throughout its travel, while a worn shock will collapse easily with little to no resistance.
+If either fails this test, replace both as a matched set, as uneven damping will lead to an off-axis oscillation during spin.

 Step 4

 While the rear panel is off, inspect the two suspension springs that run from the upper rim of the outer tub to anchor points at the top of the cabinet.
-Look for coils that are visibly stretched apart, cracked, or completely broken — a failed spring allows the tub to hang unevenly, which overloads the shocks and produces a loud banging during the spin cycle.
-Replace springs in pairs to maintain balanced tub support.
+Look for any coils that are visibly stretched apart, cracked, or completely broken.
+A failed spring allows the tub to hang unevenly, which overloads the shocks and creates loud banging during the spin cycle.
+Always replace springs in pairs to maintain balanced support for the tub.

 Step 5

-Install the new shock absorbers in the exact same orientation as the originals — reversing them can cause the mounting pins to disengage under load.
-Thread the 13mm bolts in by hand first to avoid cross-threading, then torque them to 15 ft-lbs with a torque wrench.
-Before reinstalling the rear panel, confirm that the rubber bump stops are in place on each shock; they protect the tub from metal-to-metal contact at full compression.
+Install the new shock absorbers in the same orientation as the originals.
+Reversing them can cause the mounting pins to disengage under load.
+Start threading the 13mm bolts in by hand to avoid cross-threading, then torque them to 15 ft-lbs with a torque wrench.
+Before putting the rear panel back on, confirm that the rubber bump stops are in place on each shock; they prevent metal-to-metal contact at full compression.

 Step 6

-Reinstall the rear panel, plug the unit back in, and run a dedicated Spin cycle with no laundry inside to observe baseline behavior.
-Watch the cabinet from the front — side-to-side movement should not exceed half an inch at peak spin speed; anything beyond that indicates a shock is still not seated correctly, a leveling foot has loosened, or an additional component such as a spring or tub bearing is also failing.
-If vibration persists, recheck each shock mounting bolt for proper torque before assuming a deeper drivetrain issue.
+Replace the rear panel, plug the unit back in, and run a dedicated Spin cycle with no laundry inside.
+Observe the baseline behavior.
+Watch the cabinet from the front; side-to-side movement should not exceed half an inch at peak spin speed.
+If it does, that indicates a shock isn’t seated correctly, a leveling foot has loosened, or another component like a spring or tub bearing is also failing.
+If vibration continues, recheck each shock mounting bolt for proper torque before assuming a deeper issue.

 Where to Buy Replacement Parts